BeaEngine/beaengine/doc/beaengine.md

 **Parameters**

- - **&infos**  : Pointer to a structure [PDISASM](#2-disasm-infos)
+ - **&infos**: Pointer to a structure [PDISASM](#2-disasm-infos)

 **Return**

-The function may sends you back 3 values. if it has analyzed an invalid opcode, it sends back UNKNOWN_OPCODE (-1).
+The function may sends you back 3 values. if the analyzed bytes sequence is an invalid opcode, it sends back UNKNOWN_OPCODE (-1).
 If it tried to read a byte located outside the Security Block, it sends back OUT_OF_BLOCK (-2).
-In others cases, it sends back the length instruction.
+In others cases, it sends back the instruction length.
 Thus, you can use it as a LDE.
 To have a detailed status, use **infos.Error** field.

 # 2. Disasm infos